 Maybe it’s because I’m an enneagram 7, but I choose to see the silver lining.

 I remain optimistic about what lies ahead and hope you do too.
-Feel free to comment with a silver lining you experienced in 2020, I would love to hear about it!
+Feel free to comment with a silver lining you experienced in 2020, or what you’re looking forward to in 2021, I would love to hear about it!